SreenivasKam/tiffproject/README.md

 # tiffproject
-# Please work make a new branch and work on it, and also send pull request please doon't merge braches with master branch
+# Please create a new branch and work on it, and also send pull request please doon't merge braches with master or the main branch